-Expert Advice on How to Set Your Teen Up for Success:
+Expert Advice on How to Set Up Your Disorganized Student for Success:

 Tip #1: Have a dedicated (and well-stocked) space for homework.

-To help children with executive functioning—skills that help us manage time, plan, organize and lots more—it is essential that they have a clean, organized workspace with all of the items they need for homework.
+To help disorganized students with executive functioning—skills that help us manage time, plan, organize and lots more— they need a clean, organized workspace with all of the items they need for homework.
 These include a pencil cup with sharpened pencils, paper, pens, a calculator and school planner so that assignments are visible.
-All other items that can cause distractions should be removed.
-These include cell phones, radio, TVs., or even a family pet.
+Remove all other items that can cause distractions, including cell phones, radio, TVs., or even a family pet.
 Also, be sure that the workspace is in an area of the home that is free of noise and traffic (i.e., people moving in and out).
 The kitchen is often a bad workspace, for example, due to the many distractions inherent in it’s location.

 — Nicole Gerami, M.A., CCC-SLP, speech language pathologist and co-founder of both Western Reserve Speech and Language Partners and the FIT Program